sahilee26/Driver-Distraction-detection/Readme.md

 | `c9` | Talking to passenger(s). |

 # Brief
-I used keras for importing VGG model and then added extra layers(4 dense layers and 2 dropout and Average Pooling)   on top that I trained using the dataset
+I used keras for importing VGG model and then added extra layers(4 dense, 2 dropout and Average Pooling) on top of network that I trained using the dataset.

 ### Dependencies